HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 - acquire data from a tabular data source and load it into a Python data structure (pandas DataFrame).
 - extract necessary data from the data structure and wrangle it into a form usable in their analysis.
 - use the basic Python statements they have learned: `if`, `for`, assignment, use a function from a module, apply methods to an object.
-- create a simple visualization using `matplotlib.pyplot`.
+- create simple visualizations of temperature and precipitation over time using `matplotlib.pyplot`.

 ## Overall goals